The Variational Method of Moments: Conclusion

 \section{Conclusion}

-In this paper we presented a detailed theoretical analysis for the class of variational method of moments (VMM) estimators, which are motivated by a variational reformulation of the optimally weighted generalized method of moments and compass several recently proposed estimators for solving conditional moment problems.
+In this paper we presented a detailed theoretical analysis for the class of variational method of moments (VMM) estimators, which are motivated by a variational reformulation of the optimally weighted generalized method of moments and which encompass several recently proposed estimators for solving conditional moment problems.
 We studied multiple varieties of these estimators based on kernel methods or deep learning, and provided appropriate conditions under which these estimators are consistent, asymptotically normal, and semiparametrically efficient.
 This is in contrast to other recently proposed approaches for solving conditional moment problems using machine learning tools, which do not provide any results regarding efficiency.
-It is hoped that this work will help motivate the construction of efficient VMM estimators for other conditional moment problems.
+In addition, we proposed inference algorithms based on the same kind of variational reformulation, again with specific algorithms based on both kernel methods and deep learning.
+Finally, we demonstrated in a detailed series of experiments that our VMM estimators achieve very strong estimation performance in comparison to relevant baselines and that the confidence intervals we generate are reliable.

+Our paper suggests a few immediate directions for future work.
+First, unlike, \emph{e.g.}, the sieve minimum distance approaches of \citep{ai2003efficient,chen2009efficient,chen2012estimation}, our efficiency theory when $\theta_0$ is finite-dimensional does not accommodate possible infinite-dimensional nuisance components.
+Furthermore, as discussed in \cref{sec:kernel-vmm}, the latter two works allow for weaker assumptions on the smoothness and complexity of $\rho(X;\theta)$.
+We suspect that our theory could be extend accordingly without fundamentally changing the VMM algorithm, but this is left to future work.

+Second, we only consider conditional moment restrictions using a single conditioning variable $Z$.
+In some settings, such as longitudinal studies or the RL application discussed in \cref{sec:related-work-ours}, one faces conditional moment problems with different, nested conditioning variables for each conditional moment restriction, and our current theory does not accommodate such formulations.
+Again, we believe that our theory could naturally be extended to this kind of setting.

+Third, we only present theory for neural VMM estimators using a kernel-based regularizer, yet we see compelling empirical results for simpler regularizers.
+We speculate that under appropriate conditions on the neural net classes $\mathcal F_n$, our efficiency result in \cref{thm:neural-vmm-properties} could be extended to neural VMM estimators with such regularizers.

+Next, an important further direction is the automatic selection of the hyperparameter $\alpha_n$ for our kernel VMM method and corresponding inference algorithm.
+We speculate, for instance, that it may be possible to approximate the resulting bias and variance for different values of $\alpha_n$ and optimize a bias-variance trade-off.
+At the same time, work on approximating the bias of our estimator could be helpful for improving the quality of confidence intervals from our proposed inference algorithm, as we observed that in many cases coverage of our confidence intervals significantly improved when they were corrected for bias.
+Similarly, it is known that continuously updating GMM can have lower bias than $k$-step GMM algorithms \citep{hansen1996finite}, which suggsts we may be able to reduce bias using a continuously updating VMM where instead of using a prior estimate $\tilde\theta_n$ in the second term of the game objective we use the same $\theta$ that we are optimizing over.